tonyperkins/homeassistant-broadlink-manager-v2/README.md

 Broadlink Manager provides optional integration features to work alongside SmartIR, including profile creation, command learning, and YAML configuration generation.
 SmartIR must be installed separately via HACS or manually.

-**Device Code Database**: Broadlink Manager uses a [stable fork of the SmartIR device codes](https://github.com/tonyperkins/smartir-device-database) to ensure reliability and consistent availability.
-This fork is periodically updated from the original SmartIR repository.
+**Device Code Database**: Broadlink Manager uses the [SmartIR Code Aggregator](https://github.com/tonyperkins/smartir-code-aggregator), which combines device codes from SmartIR, IRDB, and other sources in a standardized SmartIR format.
+This provides a comprehensive database with thousands of pre-configured devices while maintaining compatibility with the SmartIR integration.

 ## License